asllop/RunPack/TUTORIAL.md

 1
 ```

-This `countdown` word we just defined, operates over an integer in the stack, that's why we use `dup` before comparing and printing, to avoid consuming the data, that must be used in the next loop iteration.
+This `countdown` word we just defined operates over an integer in the stack.
+That's why we use `dup` before comparing and printing, to avoid consuming the data, that must be used in the next loop iteration.
 And the final `drop` is to remove the 0 left there after finishing.
 If you find this code messy or hard to understand, don't worry, it is.
 In the next section we are going to talk more in depth about it.

 ## 5. Lexicons

 This section is more about how to structure applications written un RunPack.
 We will start from the `countdown` example used in the previous chapter, and will create an alternative version of it:

 ```
-{ dup 0 > } def count_continue?
+{ dup 0 > } def continue_count?
 { dup print } def print_count
 { 1 - } def dec_count
 { drop } def clean_count
-{ { count_continue? } { print_count dec_count } while clean_count } def countdown
+{ { continue_count? } { print_count dec_count } while clean_count } def countdown

 5 countdown
 ```

 Wow, that was pretty verbose, wasn't it?

 Yes, but look at the `countdown` definition.
 Isn't it much more readable now?
 It's almost plain english.
 We defined four support words before `countdown`.
 Many, or maybe all, of these words doesn't make sense outside the context of the countdown.
-They are related, all together compose what Leo Brodie called a *lexicon*, in his indispensable book *"Thinking Forth"*.
+They are closely related, all together form what Leo Brodie called a *lexicon*, in his indispensable book *"Thinking Forth"*.

 That's the programming style we should use in RunPack.
 Is the way to create easy to write, read and maintain applications.
-We atomize the program into small and simple words with little functionallity, then use these words to create other words with a higher abstraction level, and finally group them into lexicons.
+We atomize the program into small and simple words, then use these words to create other words with a higher abstraction level, and finally group them into lexicons.

 RunPack offers a really straightforward but effective way to define lexicons, the word `lex`.
 We can rewrite the countdown program to use it: